ABC World News Tonight: Peter Jennings's second solo tenure (1983–2005)

-In April 1983, Reynolds became ill, leaving both Jennings and Robinson to co-anchor the broadcast until his planned return; however, Reynolds would die three months later on July 20, 1983, from bone cancer.
+In April 1983, Reynolds became ill, and ABC News brought in This Week moderator David Brinkley to fill in for Reynolds.
+This arrangement continued until July 4; when ABC news summoned Peter Jennings to leave London and anchor from Washington, leaving both him and Robinson to co-anchor the broadcast until Reynolds' planned return.
+However, Reynolds died on July 20, 1983, from bone cancer.
 A rotation of anchors hosted the program until August 9, 1983, when ABC announced that Jennings became the sole anchor and senior editor of World News Tonight, which took effect September 5, and on that day, the program began broadcasting from New York City on a regular basis.
 Bill Owen would replace Bill Rice as announcer for a year.

 In September 1984, the program was renamed World News Tonight with Peter Jennings to reflect its sole anchor and senior editor.
-Robinson left ABC News in 1984, after stints of anchoring news briefs and the weekend editions of World News Tonight; he died from complications of AIDS in 1988.
+Robinson left ABC News earlier in 1984, after stints of anchoring news briefs and the weekend editions of World News Tonight; he died from complications of AIDS in 1988.
 With Jennings as lead anchor, World News Tonight was the most-watched national newscast from February 27, 1989, to November 1, 1996, but from then on until February 2007, it placed second behind its main rival, NBC Nightly News.

-In April 2005, Jennings announced that he had been diagnosed with lung cancer and, as before, other ABC News anchors – mostly consisting of 20/20 co-anchor Elizabeth Vargas and Good Morning America co-anchor Charles Gibson – filled in for him.
+In April 2005, Jennings announced that he had been diagnosed with lung cancer and, as before, other ABC News anchors, including 20/20 co-anchor Elizabeth Vargas and Good Morning America co-anchor Charles Gibson, filled in for him.
 Jennings died of lung cancer on August 7, 2005, at his apartment in New York City, at age 67.